|Nutritional Guidelines (per serving)|

 Strain into the prepared glass.

 Garnish by floating the plum slice on top of the drink.
+Serve and enjoy.

 - The lavender sugar rim really sets this drink over the top.
 Don't skip it if you want to enjoy the Plumdog Millionaire's full experience.
-Luckily, lavender sugar is easy to make: Place 1 tablespoon lavender in a food processor and chop it into small pieces for about 15 seconds, add 1 cup of white sugar and blend, then whisk in 1 additional cup of sugar.
+Luckily, lavender sugar is easy to make: Place 1 tablespoon of lavender in a food processor and chop it into small pieces for about 15 seconds, add 1 cup of white sugar and blend, then whisk in 1 additional cup of sugar.

 - If you cannot find Dry's version (it's getting easier as the company's distribution grows), you can make your own lavender soda by combining about 2 ounces of lavender syrup with 4 to 6 ounces of club soda.
 Adjust these amounts to suit your taste.